dallison/co/README.md

 ## Coroutine Lifecycle management
-The *CoroutineScheduler* object does not own the *Coroutine* instances.
-The lifetime of the coroutines is managed by the program that's using the *CoroutineScheduler*.
-This means that coroutines can be allocated anywhere and their lifecycle managed using techniques such as *std::unique_ptr*.
+Coroutines should exist beyond the lifetime of the code that creates them.
+Generally you allocate them on the heap (in a std::unique_ptr if you want to manage their lifetime automatically) and the are stored in some sort of data structure that exists alongside the scheduler.

-To aid in this, the *CoroutineScheduler* class has a way to register a function that will be called when a coroutine finishes.
+The old way of doing this is to keep them in a hash set in the same place as the scheduler and the *CoroutineScheduler* class has a way to register a function that will be called when a coroutine finishes.
 For example, say you decide to hold you coroutines in a set of *std::unique_ptr* instances: